What is NEFT?

 How NEFT Transfer Works?

-To initiate an NEFT transfer, provide your bank with the recipient’s account details and the amount.
-Requests are batched and sent to the RBI’s central system, which sorts and settles them, crediting recipient accounts.
+NEFT means National Electronic Funds Transfer.
+To initiate a transfer, you need to provide your bank with the recipient’s account details and the amount to be transferred.
+Your requests are then batched and sent to the RBI’s central system, which sorts and settles them, crediting the recipient’s account.

 Here is the step-by-step process:

-To initiate an NEFT, the sender needs to provide the beneficiary’s details, like the beneficiary’s name, bank name, branch name, account number, and IFSC (Indian Financial System Code) to their bank.
+To initiate an NEFT (National Electronic Funds Transfer), the sender needs to provide the beneficiary’s details, like the beneficiary’s name, bank name, branch name, account number, and IFSC (Indian Financial System Code) to their bank.
 NEFT can be initiated by logging in to Internet banking, mobile banking or by visiting a bank branch in person.

 After the sender initiates the transfer, the bank prepares a detailed message containing the necessary transaction details, like account number, bank name, IFSC code, etc. and forwards it to their NEFT Service Centre.
 These centres act as a central hub for processing NEFT transactions.
 It collects and pools all NEFT transactions received from various branches and customers.